There are many fantastic tourist attractions in Turkey. But nothing was as exciting as being hosted by a biker in

-The next night, my host and his friend bought me to a Turkish Bikers’ Club.
-This was probably one of my favorite moments throughout my trip across Turkey.
-Being the only girl /foreigner at this weekly meet, I actually felt really comfortable among these guys.
+The next night, my host and his friend brought me to a Turkish Bikers’ Club.
 They drank Turkish tea and beer, and we just chatted.
 A few even took out guitars and had a jam session.

 Honestly, I think I’ve found my calling.
 Waiting for the days when I can retire and ride around the highways of Canada :J